Uncovering the power of Power BI: embedding new practices, empowering users & the handover process

 A Federated Approach: Keeping Data in Place While Maximising Its Value

-Our combined experience at IOTICS and CACI has only reinforced how unsustainable current approaches are.
+Our combined experience at CACI has only reinforced how unsustainable current approaches are.
 A smarter state needs a smarter approach.
 A federated approach.
 A federated approach allows data to stay in situ within its existing silos, accessible through a controlled, consistent, and extensible framework.
 This approach eliminates the need for costly mass data migrations while still unlocking insights at the point of need.
 Creating a more equitable democratisation of decision-making by ensuring that the right data is available at the right time.

 This methodology aligns with how Health Services in the UK have approached data integration in recent initiatives.
 Within Social Care Networks, for example, connecting existing systems rather than centralising all data has ensured the Healthcare sector maintains flexibility to access relevant information while adhering to security and privacy requirements.